DeepsEffect/job-nebula/README.md

 ## ✨ Features

-- **🔐 Authentication**
-  Secure login system using Firebase authentication.
+- **🔐 Authentication**: Secure login system using Firebase authentication.

-- **📝 Full Job Management**
-   Users can create, read, update, and delete job posts (CRUD).
+- **📝 Full Job Management**:  Users can create, read, update, and delete job posts (CRUD).

-- **🔖 Job Search and Filtering**
-  Browse jobs by categories like on-site, remote, part-time, and hybrid.
+- **🔖 Job Search and Filtering**: Browse jobs by categories like on-site, remote, part-time, and hybrid.

-- **🔍 Search & Sort**
-  Search and Sort options to find what you need quickly.
+- **🔍 Search & Sort**: Search and Sort options to find what you need quickly.

-- **👏 Apply for Jobs**
-  Apply directly to job listings by uploading your resume.
+- **👏 Apply for Jobs**: Apply directly to job listings by uploading your resume.

-- **📱 Dark/Light Mode Toggle**
-  Switch between dark and light mode for a better viewing experience
+- **📱 Dark/Light Mode Toggle**: Switch between dark and light mode for a better viewing experience

 ## 🛠️ Tech Stack

 ### Frontend